readandprogress/reading.is-a.dev/_posts/Tech/2024-01-31-getting-started-with-chromebrew.md

 ---
-layout: post
 title: "Getting Started with Chromebrew!"
-date: 2024-01-31 00:00:00 -0000
+date: 2024-01-31 18:00:00 -0500
 categories: Tech
-author: Reading
-excerpt: I am bringing you a short post for this month since I have been enjoying my holidays, and my last post was my longest and most worked on yet!
+description: I am bringing you a short post for this month since I have been enjoying my holidays, and my last post was my longest and most worked on yet!
 So I'm taking a small break for now, but I don't want to leave you with nothing for this month, so here we are.
 I hope you enjoy it!
 ---

 I am bringing you a short post for this month since I have been enjoying my holidays, and my last post was my longest and most worked on yet!
 So I'm taking a small break for now, but I don't want to leave you with nothing for this month, so here we are.
 I hope you enjoy it!